TeamDriveholic/Airdropper/README.md

-# Airdropper

-This is a simple node.js script that will allow you to airdrop tokens from an account to a fixed list of accounts.

-## Tutorial
-A tutorial on how to use this is provided on medium here.
-Check it out!

 ## Requirements
 1. List of accounts that you want to airdrop to in the form of a file named "balances.json" (can be obtained by using parity export state functionality)